Table of Contents

 My daughter and wife Love Ice Cream.
 Alphabet City has excellent places in which to support.

-Mikey Likes It Ice Cream (199 Ave.
-A).
+Mikey Likes It Ice Cream Truck can be found all around Alphabet City and Stuyvesant Town.
 Mikey is a big and lovely black gentleman.
 He grew up in the Lower East Side and created this business to not only purvey artisanal ice cream but also to employ kids who may otherwise get into trouble as he once did.
 The ice cream creations here are excellent; and the names which they are given, make ordering fun.
 There are cultural references when naming the flavor creations, one of which is BLACK STREET.
 On the menu board, it reads, “Every chocolate ice cream lover likes the way Mikey has worked in the chopped chocolate malt ball pieces and the mini sweet chocolate chips.
 Play on player.
 No diggity.
 No doubt.”

 Alphabet Scoop (543 East 11th Street)